Skip to content

-Lifescripts is a set of resources to assist GPs and health workers to provide advice to patients on how to manage the lifestyle risk factors for chronic disease.
+Lifescripts was a set of resources designed to assist GPs and health workers to provide advice to patients on how to manage the lifestyle risk factors for chronic disease.
 These risk factors include: smoking; poor nutrition; alcohol use, physical inactivity and unhealthy weight.

 Specific Medicare items are available for GPs to provide voluntary health checks (or health assessments) for Aboriginal and Torres Strait Islander people.
 The aim of these Medicare items it to ensure that Aboriginal and Torres Strait Islander people receive primary health care matched to their needs.

-This DVD explores the set of Aboriginal and Torres Strait Islander Medicare health checks available for Indigenous children, adults and older people and the Lifescripts tools that support them.
+This DVD explored the set of Aboriginal and Torres Strait Islander Medicare health checks available for Indigenous children, adults and older people and the Lifescripts tools that support them.

-The DVD includes three case studies which illustrate the successful use and implementation of these health checks and Lifescripts into health services.
+The DVD included three case studies which illustrate the successful use and implementation of these health checks and Lifescripts into health services.

 Australian Indigenous HealthInfoNet abstract